The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 How to register

 Register to vote online.
-Alternatively, request an application form online and mail the completed form to your local Board of Elections, or register to vote in-person at your county Board of Elections or a New York State Agency-based registration center.
+Alternatively, print an application form online and mail the completed form to your local Board of Elections, or register to vote in-person at your county Board of Elections, a New York State Agency-based registration center, or at the Department of Motor Vehicles (DMV) if you already have DMV-issued identification.

 Check your registration status.